repology/repology-rules/README.md

 Matches when a package homepage contains given substring.
-This is usually more practical than **wwwpat** as in most cases you just need to match an URL part and don't need complex patterns, also you don't want to bother with escaping here.
-Matching is case insensitive.
+This is usually more practical than **wwwpat** as in most cases you just need to match an URL part and don't need complex patterns, and you don't need to worry about escaping here.
+Matching is case-insensitive.

 ```yaml
 - { name: firefox, wwwpart: "mozilla.org", ... }